yabwe/medium-editor/CUSTOM-EVENTS.md

 ### `addElement`

 `addElement` is triggered whenever an element is added to the editor after the editor has been instantiated.
 This custom event will be triggered **after** the element has already been initialized by the editor and added to the internal array of **elements**.
+If the element being added was a `<textarea>`, the element passed to the listener will be the created `<div contenteditable=true>` element and not the root `<textarea>`.

 **Arguments to listener**